 Cover Plants Before Nightfall

-When it comes to covering your plants, make sure you do it before dusk.
+When it comes to covering your plants, make sure you do it in ample time before dusk.
 Otherwise, all the heat from your garden will have already disappeared, and you can’t trap this heat under the cover.

-There are also many products available to the home gardener that want to keep their plants alive and well throughout the spring.
-These are made with the specific purpose to protect plants from freezing and are customized to different types of plants.
+There are also many products available for the home gardener that wants to keep their plants alive and well throughout the spring.
+These are made with the specific purpose of protecting plants from freezing and are customized for different types of plants.
 Therefore, we recommend that you get a professional plant frost protection cover.